Framasoft: As an association

-In February 2007, the second book of the Framabook collection is published: "Simple like Ubuntu 6.10" by Didier Roche, which will later be reedited and updated.
-In June 2007, Framasoft receives the "Lutèce d'Or" for "the best conducted community action" during the event Paris Capitale du Libre.
+In February 2007, the second book of the Framabook collection was published: "Simple like Ubuntu 6.10" by Didier Roche, which will later be reedited and updated.
+In June 2007, Framasoft received the "Lutèce d'Or" for "the best conducted community action" during the event Paris Capitale du Libre.
 In August 2007, Framasoft added AdSense to its website, after a Framablog post reporting financial difficulties to host the network.

-In January 2008, a third book in the Framabook's collection is published : Spip pratique 1.9, by Perline followed in March 2008 by Change for OpenOffice.org, a translation coordinated by Johann Bulteau (alias Yostral).
+In January 2008, a third book in the Framabook's collection was published: Spip pratique 1.9, by Perline, followed in March 2008 by Change for OpenOffice.org, a translation coordinated by Johann Bulteau (alias Yostral).
 According to fr:Wikio in June 2008, the Framablog article Firefox : and 1, and 2, and 3.0 ! has been the most cited article of the month in the French speaking blogosphere.